msrinag/Handsfree_Control/Readme.txt

+clone this repo in your system for os other than windows make sure u dowload python3.6

-run this after installing python 3.6
+run this after installing python 3.6 restart the system after installation add python to path during installation

-make sure ur in same directery as requirements.txt
+make sure you are in same directory as requirements.txt

 pip install -r requirements.txt

-alternatively u can install manualy make sure pip version is latest if ur facing any problems
+alternatively you can install manually make sure pip version is latest if your facing any problems

 pip install SpeechRecognition
 pip install numpy